RD Calculator – Interest and Maturity Calculation

 Yes, you can withdraw your Recurring Deposit before the term is over.
 However, you have to bare the penalty that comes with premature withdrawals.

 Yes, you can add nominees in your Recurring Deposit account.

 A depositor should submit a request to the bank requesting the recurring deposit account’s premature withdrawal.
-The interest is earned only for the tenure for which the money was held in the account.
+Banks allow premature withdrawals, and however, these attract penalties.
+Furthermore, you will earn interest only for the tenure for which you hold the money in the RD account.

 A delay of even one day in your instalment payment, will either have an interest penalty or a cash penalty.
 Either ways, there will be an affect on your maturity amount.
 If you have more than 6 outstanding instalments, some banks reserve the right to close the RD account.